 Full Life Cycle Recruiting encompasses different recruitment stages.
 Recruitment life cycle starts when a need for a new employee rises and ends up with a new employee onboarding.
 Each of these stages will be explained in detail later in this text so you can fully understand what is full cycle recruiting.

 In startups and smaller companies, there is usually one person responsible for the whole recruitment process.
 That person is called a “Full Life Cycle Recruiter”.
 Full Life Cycle Recruiter is a solo player who performs a one (wo)man recruitment show.
 In other words, a Full Life Cycle Recruiter completes every stage of the recruitment process.

-In medium-size companies, there is usually an HR department with an HR team.
+In medium-sized companies, there is usually an HR department with an HR team.
 Each person on the team usually specializes in performing certain stages of the recruiting process.

 Large companies usually have the whole HR departments and teams specialized for a specific stage of a recruitment life cycle.

 Companies of all size can also outsource a whole recruiting process or its specific stages.

 Full Life Cycle Recruiting process stages

 Full Life Cycle Recruiting process encompasses 6 main recruiting stages: preparing, sourcing, screening, selecting, hiring and finally onboarding.

 Each of the 6 main full cycle recruiting stages encompasses different activities.

 “Before anything else, preparation is the key to success.”

 To prepare for a winning full life cycle recruiting it is crucial to define your candidate persona and write a great job description.

 Defining your candidate persona is the very first stage of a successful recruiting strategy.
 A candidate persona is a semi-fictional representation of your ideal candidate.
 This persona is formed by defining the characteristics, skills, and traits that make up your perfect hire.
 Creating personas help guide and make your end to end recruitment process easier.